| Copyright | (c) Justin Le 2015 |

 be lost.

-:: Get (Auto m a b) | resuming/loading |
+| :: Get (Auto m a b) | resuming/loading |

--> Put | saving |
+| -> Put | saving |

--> (a -> m (b, Auto m a b)) | (monadic) step function |
+| -> (a -> m (b, Auto m a b)) | (monadic) step function |

--> Auto m a b |
+| -> Auto m a b |

-by explicitly giving its serializiation,
+Construct an Auto by explicitly giving its serializiation,

-deserialization, and the (monadic) function from a
+deserialization, and the (monadic) function from a to a b and the

-"updated Auto
+"updated Auto".

 See the "serialization" section in the Control.Auto.Core module for more information.